Distance: 7.8 mile Loop | Time: 3– 4 hours | Level: Moderate

 There is a designated parking lot for the Fairyland Loop Trail at Fairyland Point.
 However, the parking is limited and fills up quickly.

 You can start the Fairyland Loop Trail from here, rather than the official starting point.
-Starting the trail here not only means more parking, but also less hikers.
+Starting the trail here not only means more parking but also fewer hikers.

 By starting this hike at a different section of the trail, you will be ahead of most of the other sunrise hikers, thus getting more time on the trail to yourself.